proguy18/elysium/README.md

 ## The procedural generation technique and/or algorithm used, including a high level description of the implementation details.

 The procedural generation technique that we used was Cellular Automation.
 First we generate a binary noise grid.
 This gives us the initial walls and floors.
-We then go through a perscribed amounnt of rounds of Cellular Automation where in each cell is compared with its neighbours.
+We then go through a prescribed amount of rounds of Cellular Automation wherein each cell is compared with its neighbours.
 If more of its neighbors are walls, it is made a wall, if more of its neighbors are floor tiles, it it becomes a floor tile.
 After making sure that the map is all connected and that each room is bigger than a certain size, the map is turned into a mesh using the marching squares algorithm.
 Much of this was created following a tutorial by Sebastian Langue here: https://www.youtube.com/watch?v=v7yyZZjF1z4&list=PLFt_AvWsXl0eZgMK_DT5_biRkWXftAOf9.

 Then we used a combination of random and semi-random methods to distribute objects throughout each of these levels.
 This creates three distict environments one based on each of the Gods.
 We distribute lights throughout the map evenly which are then spread and attached to the walls of the scene afterwards.